Current Status: Shared Risk Observing for PI and LAP programs

 The accessible `Ū`ū tunable LO frequency range is currently 221-264.6 GHz, so observable sky frequency range with ACSIS is 215 – 270.6 GHz with IF =6 GHz.
 It is noted that the LSB is currently found to have better noise performance.

 `Ū`ū can be used in Stare, Jiggle and Raster observing modes.
-The full bandwidth and resolution configurations available are described on the ACSIS page. *users wishing to make use of more than one spectral region are advised to read: ACSIS-user-advice-April2021.
+The full bandwidth and resolution configurations available are described on the ACSIS page. *Due to ACSIS issues users are advised to read: ACSIS-user-advice-November2021

 Anticipated instrument capabilities and overall system performance have been incorporated into the JCMT Heterodyne Integration Time Calculator, including receiver temperature values for LSB and USB.

 The beam can be described by the following:

 FWHM (“) = 5.73 + [14.68 x 230 / frequency (GHz)]